jrzaurin/pytorch-widedeep/docs/index.rst

 <https://arxiv.org/abs/1606.07792>`_.

-In general terms, ``pytorch-widedeep`` is a package to use deep learning with tabular data.
+In general terms, ``pytorch-widedeep`` is a package to use deep learning with tabular and multimodal data.
 In particular, is intended to facilitate the combination of text and images with corresponding tabular data using wide and deep models.
 With that in mind there are a number of architectures that can be implemented with just a few lines of code.
 The main components of those architectures are shown in the Figure below:

 .. image:: figures/widedeep_arch.png
    :width: 700px